-The Laboratory and Testing Industry Organisation is led by a Director and overseen by an Advisory Board.
+The Laboratory and Testing Industry Organisation is led by a Chair and overseen by an Advisory Board.

 The Laboratory and Testing Industry Organisation (LTIO) has an ethical purpose at its core, setting standards as a central part of its public service.
-We are led by an independent director and overseen by an Advisory Board, which meets to discuss the issues facing the industry, and decide the direction of the LTIO.
+We are led by a Chair and overseen by an Advisory Board, which meets to discuss the issues facing the industry, and decide the direction of the LTIO.
 As with many trade associations, the Advisory Board can establish groups of interested persons to examine particular areas of interest or concern.

 Tom is the Chair of the Laboratory and Testing Industry Organisation.
 He drives the strategy of the LTIO, leading its Advisory Board while engaging with the media and government on issues of concern to its members.
 He leads the body after a career which has seen him work as Deputy Leader of The Labour Party and Member of Parliament for West Bromwich East; Shadow Secretary of State for Digital, Culture, Media and Sport; and Minister for the Civil Service and Digital Engagement.
 Tom also holds roles as Chair of UK Music and President of Counter Culture LLP.